linkedin/rest.li/docs/step_by_step.md

 Guide](/rest.li/user_guide/server_architecture) for more details about supporting additional REST methods and other types of resources.

-Notice that if this GET were to perform any IO it would be ‘blocking’, meaning that the thread handling this request will wait for that IO to complete.
+Notice that if this GET were to perform any IO it would be `blocking`, meaning that the thread handling this request will wait for that IO to complete.
 Later we will show how we can build async GET methods that return [ParSeq](https://github.com/linkedin/parseq) `Promise` and `Task` classes so that we do not block while performing IO operations.

 The `RestLiCollection` annotation at the top of the file marks this class as a REST collection, and declares that this resource handles the `/fortunes` URI.
-The result is that calling http://localhost/fortunes/<id> (assuming your server is running on localhost) will call `FortunesResource.get()`, which should return a `Fortune` object corresponding to the given fortune identifier.
+The result is that calling `http://localhost/fortunes/<id>` (assuming your server is running on localhost) will call `FortunesResource.get()`, which should return a `Fortune` object corresponding to the given fortune identifier.
 For this simple implementation, we will create a static HashMap that maps several fortune strings to ids.
 If a requested id is found in the HashMap, we will construct a `Fortune` object, set the message and id, and return the object.
 If the requested id is not found, we’ll return a default message.
 Rest.li will handle delivering the result to the calling client as a JSON object.
-(Recall that Fortune.java was generated in a previous step and is found under the `api` directory)
+(Recall that Fortune.java was generated in a previous step and is found under the `api` directory.)

-In a real implementation, you would, of course, perform whatever steps are required to retrieve or construct your response to the request, but ultimately, you will return an instance of your data model class that represents the data defined in your schema.
+In a real implementation, you would perform whatever steps are required to retrieve or construct your response to the request.
+But ultimately, you will return an instance of your data model class that represents the data defined in your schema.